KKIN (AM): History

-The station is also one of the few in the country, along with Radio Disney that are still broadcasting in AM Stereo.
+The station is also one of the few in the country that is still broadcasting in AM Stereo.

-On August 4, 2014 KKIN changed their format to sports, with programming from NBC Sports Radio.
+On August 4, 2014, KKIN changed their format to sports, with programming from NBC Sports Radio.

 On September 16, 2016, Red Rock Radio announced that it would sell KKIN to R & J Broadcasting as part of an eight station deal; the sale was completed on December 21, 2016.

-On August 1, 2017 KKIN changed their format from sports to adult standards.
-In late 2019, KKIN along with its FM translation 103.1 FM has rebranded itself once again as "The Gobbler", playing oldies and classic hits from the 1950s, 1960s, and 1970s.
+On August 1, 2017, KKIN changed their format from sports to adult standards.
+In late 2019, KKIN along with its FM translator 103.1 FM has rebranded itself once again as "The Gobbler", playing oldies and classic hits from the 1950s, 1960s, and 1970s.

 History of call letters

 The call letters KKIN were previously assigned to an AM station in Visalia, California.
 It broadcast on 1400 kHz.